TechTusker/SNAKE-GAME-in-Cpp/README.md

 Array for Snake Body: The array structure used for the snake's body is simple and efficient.
 Since the snake grows one segment at a time, adding new segments to the array is a quick operation.
 As long as the snake doesn't exceed the maximum length, this solution works well for this game.

 Struct for Coordinates: Using the Point struct to encapsulate the coordinates allows for easy management of the snake's position and food location.
 It simplifies collision detection and movement logic by treating each body segment and food as individual points.

-Conclusion
-This Snake Game project efficiently leverages arrays and simple structs to manage the core mechanics of the game.
-By using fundamental data structures, the game is able to handle the snake's movement, detect collisions, and provide an interactive experience with minimal computational overhead.
-The dynamic sizing of the console window makes the game adaptable to various screen sizes, and the game's real-time input handling allows for smooth gameplay.